ryanwhalen/patent_similarity_data/README.md

 write_sim_data_to_db.py provides code that will update a local version of a patent database with tables containing the patent similarity data shared at Zenodo: https://zenodo.org/record/3552078

 To reference this work, please cite: Whalen, R., Lungeanu, A., DeChurch, L. A., & Contractor, N. (Forthcoming).
-Patent Similarity Data and Innovation Measures.
-Journal of Empirical Legal Studies.
+"Patent Similarity Data and Innovation Measures." *Journal of Empirical Legal Studies.*